IsabellaRocha/Final_Systems/README.md

 * 1/15
   * Isabella: Logging in works now, edited headers file, stored username and password in struct after logging in to keep track of who's logged in, finished viewAccount, made it so if a username is taken, you cannot create another user with that username, fixed exiting the program, removed spaces from input in case user accidentally puts spaces before or after
   * Joseph: Fixed memory issue in removeSpace that prevented our user text file from having more than 55 characters
+* 1/17
+  * Isabella: Created separate shared memories for rented cars and available cars
 * 1/19
+  * Isabella: Added cars to our shared memory, got viewing available cars to work, edited how our shared memory works, updated the users struct, utilized forking and execvp to access shared memory commands in our rent and return files
   * Joseph: Changed car storing, shared memory, and semaphore structure to allow renting out by days and months.
 Continued working on the renting car prompts and returning car structure/format/prompts